Edith Somerville: Career

 In January 1886, she met her cousin Violet Martin, and their literary partnership began the following year.
 Their first book, An Irish Cousin, appeared in 1889, under the names Geilles Herring (from the maiden name of her ancestor, the wife of Sir Walter de Somerville of Linton and Carnwath) and Martin Ross, though the pen names were dropped after the first edition.
 In 1898 Edith Somerville went to paint at the Etaples art colony, accompanied by Violet.
 There they profited from their stay by conceiving together the stories later gathered in Some Experiences of an Irish R. M., completed the following year.
 By the time Violet died in 1915, they had published fourteen books together.
 Her cousin's death stunned Edith, who continued to write as "Somerville and Ross", claiming that they kept in contact through spiritualist séances.
 The precise nature of their relationship — whether they were romantic and sexual partners as well as literary collaborators and friends — has been the object of speculation by later writers.

 Somerville was a devoted sportswoman who, in 1903, had become master of the West Carbery Foxhounds.
 She was also active in the suffragist movement, corresponding with Dame Ethel Smyth.
 She was in London still recovering from the shock of Violet's death when the Easter Rising of 1916 broke out.
 On 9 May, she wrote a letter to The Times, blaming the British government for the state of affairs in Ireland.
 After that, she tended towards Nationalism, and as an adept musician at parties, she specialised in Irish tunes and Nationalist songs.

 She had exhibitions of her pictures in Dublin and in London between 1920 and 1938, and was active as an illustrator of sporting picture books and children's picture books, including that of Ethel Penrose, another cousin.

 In 1936, her brother Henry Boyle Townsend Somerville, a retired Vice-Admiral in the Royal Navy, was killed by the IRA at the family home in Castletownshend.
 She finished his book "Will Mariner" after his death.

 Death and legacy

-She died at Castletownshend in October 1949, aged 91, and is buried alongside Violet Florence Martin at Saint Barrahane's Church, Castletownsend.
+She died at Castletownshend in October 1949, aged 91, and is buried alongside Violet Florence Martin at Saint Barrahane's Church, Castletownsend with a joint memorial to them both.
 A considerable archival legacy remains both at Castletownsend and in Trinity College Library.

-The Irish RM books were made into a TV series in 1983.
+The Irish RM books were made into a TV series, titled The Irish R.M., in 1983.

-Edith-a novel, based on her life in the period 1921-22, by Martina Devlin, was published in 2022.
+Edith-a novel, based on her life in the period 1921–22, by Martina Devlin, was published in 2022.